coltorapps/builder/docs/src/app/docs/api/react/interpreter-entity/page.md

 } from "@coltorapps/builder-react";

 import { formBuilder } from "./form-builder";
-import { TextFieldEntity } from "./text-field-entity";
+import { InterpreterTextFieldEntity } from "./text-field-entity";

 const formSchema = {
   entities: {